fleschutz/my-backups/README.md

 Preparation
 -----------
 1. Required are one or more SSD's or harddisks ("backup disks") with enough capacity to hold your data.
-2. Write the disk size and a name onto the backup disk (e.g. "4TB ALPHA BACKUP"), then insert it into your computer and rename the disk using the same name.
+2. Write the disk size and a unique name onto the backup disk (e.g. "4TB ALPHA BACKUP"), then insert it into your computer and rename the disk using the same name.
 3. Download this repo (see green button) and unzip it into the top folder of your backup disk.
 4. Repeat all steps for each backup disk.